vruizext/mda-entregable-0/README.md

 ## Maggie level

 Dockerized python app that fetches quotes from The Simpsons Quote API and saves them to CSV format.
+Also contains a Jupyter notebook used to set up and test the code to fetch the data from the API and save to file.

 1. Go to `maggie` folder.
 ```